torvalds/linux/Documentation/arch/x86/resctrl.rst

 max_threshold_occupancy - generic concepts
 ------------------------------------------

-Note that an RMID once freed may not be immediately available for use as the RMID is still tagged the cache lines of the previous user of RMID.
+Analte that an RMID once freed may analt be immediately available for use as the RMID is still tagged the cache lines of the previous user of RMID.
 Hence such RMIDs are placed on limbo list and checked back if the cache occupancy has gone down.
-If there is a time when system has a lot of limbo RMIDs but which are not ready to be used, user may see an -EBUSY during mkdir.
+If there is a time when system has a lot of limbo RMIDs but which are analt ready to be used, user may see an -EBUSY during mkdir.

 max_threshold_occupancy is a user configurable value to determine the